arielchook/dpmmn14/README.md

 ### Running the Client

 1. Open a terminal or command prompt.
-2. Navigate to the `mmn14client` directory.
+2. Navigate to the project directory.
 3. Run the script using the command:
     ```sh
-    python mmn14client.py
+    python client.py
     ```
 4. The client will execute the predefined sequence of operations (list, backup, backup, list, restore, delete, restore) and print the server's response for each step.
 The restored file will be saved as `tmp` in the client directory.